IAL 6: Electromagnetic Radiation

 There is such a thing rest mass which is possessed by massive particles (e.g., protons, neutrons, and electrons), but NOT by massless particles of which the overwhelmingly prime example is the photon.

 Special relativity dictates that massive particles take infinite energy to accelerate to the vacuum light speed.
-So they CANNOT be accelerated to the vacuum light speed and this is experimentally verified as so far by particle accelerators among other ways.
+So they CANNOT be accelerated to the vacuum light speed and this is experimentally verified so far by particle accelerators among other ways.

 On the other hand, massless particles have NO rest mass and special relativity dictates that they must move at the vacuum light speed always when in vacuum.